Gear Guide for your first field-job as a Marine Biologist

 Great for video and as a back up camera.
 This is if you have the capacity, space, money, already own one.
 They are a great extra/spare.

 This is one of my favourite items I own.
 It helps with seeing the itsy bitsy bits when assembling/checking my camera.
+Especially when a grain of sand or hair could cause a leak in an expensive u/w camera!

 Remember: UV protection, warmth and culturally appropriate clothing.